felixongom/bigdb/README.md

 It auto asign createdAt, updatedAt and id to it as it saves to database.
 The id  is an autoincreamenting id.

-***As i told you earlier that the methods are similar to mongodb methods***, All queries ara case insensitive, uppercase letter are the same as lowercase letter ('a' is the same as 'A' ).
+***As i told you earlier that the methods are similar to mongodb methods***, All queries are case insensitive, uppercase letter are the same as lowercase letter ('a' is the same as 'A' ).

-We also have methods like;
+We also have many more methods like;

 ##### **.findById(id)**
 ```js